-We received a \$20.0 million upfront fee in connection with the license agreement signed with Sandoz in June 2017.
+We received a \$20.0 million upfront fee in connection with a license agreement signed with Sandoz in June 2017.
 At December 31, 2017, all of the \$20.0 million upfront fee had been recognized as revenue as our contractual performance obligations had been fulfilled.
 In January 2019, the license agreement with Sandoz was terminated.

 We received a \$2.0 million upfront fee in connection with the license agreement signed with Santen in December 2014.
-The \$2.0 million upfront fee was recognized as collaborative research and development revenue over the term of our continuing involvement with Santen.
-At December 31, 2018, \$1.2 million of the \$2.0 million upfront fee had been recognized as revenue.
+The \$2.0 million upfront fee was being recognized as collaborative research and development revenue over the term of our continuing involvement with Santen.
+At December 31, 2019, \$1.2 million of the \$2.0 million upfront fee had been recognized as revenue.

 We received a \$2.25 million upfront fee in connection with the development and license agreement signed with Zogenix in July 2011 relating to Relday.
 The \$2.25 million upfront fee was being recognized as collaborative research and development revenue ratably over the term of our continuing involvement with Zogenix with respect to Relday.
 As a result of the termination of the Zogenix agreement in August 2017, we recognized revenue during the third quarter of 2017 for the remaining \$750,000 of deferred revenue related to the upfront fee as we had no remaining performance obligations under the agreement; this recognition of revenue did not result in additional cash proceeds to us.
-At December 31, 2018, all of the \$2.25 million upfront fee had been recognized as revenue.
+At December 31, 2017, all of the \$2.25 million upfront fee had been recognized as revenue.

-As of March 4, 2019, we had potential milestones of up to \$77.5 million that we may receive in the future under our collaborative arrangements, of which \$14.5 million are development-based milestones and \$63.0 million are sales-based milestones.
-Within the category of development-based milestones, \$2.0 million are related to early stage clinical testing (defined as Phase 1 or 2 activities), \$3.0 million are related to late stage clinical testing (defined as Phase 3 activities), \$3.0 million are related to regulatory filings, and \$6.5 million are related to regulatory approvals.
-No payments were received between December 31, 2018 and March 4, 2019.
+As of February 28, 2020, we had potential milestones of up to \$221.0 million that we may receive in the future under our collaborative arrangements, of which \$88.0 million are development-based milestones and \$133.0 million are sales-based milestones.
+Within the category of development-based milestones, \$2.0 million are related to early stage clinical testing (defined as Phase 1 or 2 activities), \$33.0 million are related to late stage clinical testing (defined as Phase 3 activities), \$3.0 million are related to regulatory filings, and \$50.0 million are related to regulatory approvals.
+No payments were received between December 31, 2019 and February 28, 2020.